Bland Oak

-The Bland Oak, or Bland's Oak Tree, is a historic Southern live oak situated in Greater Western Sydney, New South Wales, Australia, that is approximately over 170 years old, making it one of Sydney's oldest living introduced trees and also one of the largest in the region.
+The Bland Oak, or Bland's Oak Tree, is a historic Southern live oak situated in Carramar, Greater Western Sydney, New South Wales, Australia, that is approximately over 180 years old, making it one of Sydney's oldest living introduced trees and also one of the largest in the region.
 A local significance and a historic symbol of Fairfield City Council, the oak tree is included on Fairfield City's coat of arms.

 Description

 Planted by former convict, politician, farmer and inventor William Bland in 1842, the Bland Oak was the largest tree in Australia until it split in two parts after a storm early on New Year Day 1941.
 Its dissipated wood was assembled and carved into the Mayoral chair, which is currently housed at Fairfield City Museum & Gallery in Smithfield.
 Despite the incident, the oak tree still remains to be the largest of its kind in Sydney, with its interminably sprawling crowns and prominent canopy, providing decent shade.

 Located in the suburb of Carramar in Oakdene Park, which lies in Bland Street, the tree is around 13 m tall and has a width of more than 30 m.